Rysth/ES6-Awesome-Books/README.md

 # 📖 ES6 Awesome Books App <a name="about-project"></a>

-**ES6 Awesome Books App** This is an Awesome Books application built with HTML, CSS, and JavaScript ES6.
-The application allows users to save and manage book information, including the book title and author.
-The book data is stored using the browser's `localStorage` feature.
+ES6 Awesome Books App is a book management application using HTML, CSS, and JavaScript ES6.
+Users can store and organize book information using the browser's localStorage.

 ## 🛠 Built With <a name="built-with"></a>